trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

 ### Authorized User

 ChatGPT is designed to respond to questions and instructions.
-Thus when the permissions of the user are interpreted as superior to ChatGPT's credentials, it treats the prompt as an instruction to serve the user's needs.
+When the status of the user is interpreted as superior to ChatGPT's moderation instructions, it treats the prompt as an instruction to serve that user's needs.

 #### Superior Model